sensu/sensu-chef/README.md

 `node.sensu.directory` - Sensu configuration directory.

+`node.sensu.embedded_directory` - Sensu monolithic package
+installation directory.

 `node.sensu.log_directory` - Sensu log directory.

 `node.sensu.use_ssl` - If Sensu and RabbitMQ are to use SSL.

 `node.sensu.use_embedded_ruby` - If Sensu Ruby handlers and plugins are to use the embedded Ruby in the monolithic package.

+`node.sensu.use_embedded_runit` - If Sensu processes should be run under the embedded runit service supervision in the monolithic package.

 ### RabbitMQ